 Criminology is one of the oldest social sciences.
 It explores the origins and patterns of criminality, the reasons for committing crime, and the workings of the criminal justice system.

 On this course, you’ll study criminology and criminal justice, covering topics such as:

 the reaction of society

 the future of social control

-Our criminology teaching staff are knowledgeable and passionate academics at the forefront of the field.
+Our criminology courses are led by knowledgeable and passionate academics at the forefront of the field.
 We also underpin all our criminology modules with up-to-date research.

 This course will open the door to further research, or careers in public service, criminal justice and beyond.

 study a minor subject, such as psychology, alongside your main degree